m-mohr08/my-meta-maps/README.md

 ### Set up My Meta Maps
 1. Download the files from this repository and upload them to the root folder of your web server.
-2. Run `composer install` in the root directory of your web server to install all project dependencies.
+2. Run `composer install` (cmd line) in the root directory of your web server to install all project dependencies.
-3. Create a new PostgreSQL database with UTF8 encoding using `CREATE DATABASE project ENCODING 'UTF8';`.
+3. Create a new PostgreSQL database with UTF8 encoding using the SQL command `CREATE DATABASE project ENCODING 'UTF8';` or any PostgreSQL database administration tool.
-4. Enable PostGIS extension on your new database using `CREATE EXTENSION postgis;`.
+4. Enable PostGIS extension on your new database using the SQL command `CREATE EXTENSION postgis;`.
-5. Create database tables using `php artisan migrate` (working directory should be the root directory of your web server).
+5. Run `php artisan migrate` (cmd line) in root directory of your web server to create the needed database tables.
+6. Open `app/config/production/database.php` and change the database settings to fit your PostgreSQL installation.
+7. Open `app/config/app.php` and change the settings (url, timezone, key, locale) according to your project environment.
-6. We are done!
+8. You are done!
 Visit your web server and My Meta Maps should be shown in your browser.